core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * With end-to-end security - Messages pertaining to the group observation are protected end-to-end between the clients and the server, by using the security protocol Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
 This case is defined in {{sec-secured-notifications}}.
 An example is provided in {{sec-example-with-security}}.

-      If the participating endpoints using Group OSCORE also support the concept of Deterministic Client {{I-D.amsuess-core-cachable-oscore}}, then the possible early distribution of the phantom request can specifically make available its smaller, plain version.
+      If the participating endpoints using Group OSCORE also support the concept of Deterministic Client {{I-D.ietf-core-cacheable-oscore}}, then the possible early distribution of the phantom request can specifically make available its smaller, plain version.
 Then, all the clients are able to compute the same protected phantom request to use (see {{deterministic-phantom-Request}}).

 * With proxy - This network configuration is expected in case (some of) the clients participating in the group observation are not capable to listen to multicast traffic.
 In such a setup, the proxy directly receives multicast notifications from the server, and relays them back to the clients.